Our research is editorially independent but we

 may earn a commission for purchases made through our links.

-While they were canceled in 2020, as mentioned, New Orleans’ popular festivals are back.
-That includes the New Orleans Wine and Food Experience, held June 9-13 and highlights dozens of local restaurants, top chefs, and fine wines from across the globe, all in the name of charity.
+The New Orleans Wine and Food Experience highlights dozens of local restaurants, top chefs, and fine wines from across the globe, all in the name of charity.
 It’s the perfect way to sample a wide range of the city’s best culinary offerings.
-Others worth planning a trip around include Satchmo SummerFest over the weekend of July 30, the Beignet Festival on September 25, the French Quarter Festival from September 30 to October 3, and the always popular Jazz Fest, October 8-17.
+Others worth planning a trip around include Satchmo SummerFest, the Beignet Festival, the French Quarter Festival, and the always popular Jazz Fest

-New Orleans is home to many picturesque parks that are ideal for a picnic, like City Park where you can find your own perfect spot beneath the shade of a live oak or along the Big Lake.
-Audubon Park in Uptown offers enticing places for outdoor dining as does Coliseum Square Park with its grand oak trees in the Lower Garden District surrounded by historic homes.
+New Orleans is home to many picturesque parks that are ideal for a picnic, like City Park, where you can find your own perfect spot beneath the shade of a live oak or along the Big Lake.
+Audubon Park in Uptown offers enticing places for outdoor dining, as does Coliseum Square Park with its grand oak trees in the Lower Garden District surrounded by historic homes.
 Want to picnic with a view of the Mississippi?
 Crescent Park is where you should go – you’ll be able to dine while watching the ships pass or the sun dip below the horizon.

-Ghost tours in New Orleans aren’t relegated to the Halloween season, they can be enjoyed all year-round, and many start right from the French Quarter.
+Ghost tours in New Orleans aren’t relegated to the Halloween season, they can be enjoyed all year round, and many start right from the French Quarter.
 They’ll bring you into the city’s uniquely eerie cemeteries and delve into vampire legends and voodoo rituals too.
 Hear the stories of legendary urban apparitions like Queen of Voodoo Marie Laveau, the Armory Ghost and the Creole Lady of Faubourg-Marigny.
 New Orleans Ghost Tours is one of the most popular with unique options like ghost tour pub crawls and haunted food tours.

 The city’s streetcars offer a fun and unique way to explore its many different areas, with the four distinct lines all originating downtown.
 They’ll take you through the French Quarter and beyond to places you might not otherwise experience.
 The St. Charles Avenue Streetcar is one of the most notable and oldest lines, traveling from Uptown to the Central Business District, passing classic New Orleans stops under live oaks.

 JAMNOLA is the city’s first experiential pop-up, ideal for all ages who want to stroll through its cultural gems.
 It’s the collective result of over 20 artists who went “a little wild” creating a 12-room immersive art exhibit.
 You can pose for a selfie in front of technicolor walls or even step inside a huge pot and get boiled by giant crawfish.
 This is a definite must-experience for anyone trying to fill their Instagram feed.